avelino/awesome-go/README.md

 * [Stack Up](https://github.com/pressly/sup) - Stack Up, a super simple deployment tool - just Unix - think of it like 'make' for a network of servers.
 * [syncthing](https://syncthing.net/) - An open, decentralized file synchronization tool and protocol.
 * [Tenyks](https://github.com/kyleterry/tenyks) - Service oriented IRC bot using Redis and JSON for messaging.
+* [toto](https://github.com/blogcin/ToTo) - A simple proxy server written in Go language, can be used together with browser.
 * [toxiproxy](https://github.com/shopify/toxiproxy) - Proxy to simulate network and system conditions for automated tests.
 * [tsuru](https://tsuru.io/) - An extensible and open source Platform as a Service software.
 * [websysd](https://github.com/ian-kent/websysd) - Web based process manager (like Marathon or Upstart)